Haldan-NC/RAG_LLM_POC_v1/README.md

    ```

 3. **Create a directory in `data` called `Vestas_RTP/Documents`**
+   - Place "No communication Rtop - V105 V112 V117 V126 V136 3,3-4,2MW MK3.pdf" in there.
-   - Place the PDF files in there.
+   - **Note:** The PDF files are not included in the repository.
+   - **Note:** The pipeline is currently only designed to work with the VGA guide!
+Using other documents will break the pipeline!
    - **Do not commit the PDF files to the repository.**
    - The directory structure should look like this:
      ```text